nik0hayashi/OsanaIX/README.md

-# osana3ds
+# osanaIX
-Osana 3ds File Index Search! ⋆. 𐙚 ˚
+Osana File Index Search! ⋆. 𐙚 ˚

 Made by Niko Hayashi, Osana Sasaki and the OsanaCodeTeam! ⋆. 𐙚 ˚